U.S. asks appeals court to freeze military detention ruling

 The plaintiffs said they had no assurance that their writing and advocacy activities would not fall under the scope of the provisions.

-Government lawyers on Monday repeated their earlier defenses of the law but addressed the appeals court with renewed urgency.
+Government lawyers on Monday repeated their earlier defences of the law but addressed the appeals court with renewed urgency.

 The United States argues that the plaintiffs had no basis to fear being locked up for their activities, and that the judge's order interfered with the president's powers at a time of war.